-- To date (as of week 27) there has been no WNV activity detected in Manitoba (Figure 1). - Culex tarsalis activity increased during Week 27, with mosquitoes collected from most (25 out of 29) of the sentinel communities spread across all four southern Manitoba Health Regions (Table 1 & 2; Figure 2). - For a listing of CDC surveillance weeks and corresponding dates for the 2016 please see Appendix 1.
+- To date (as of week 28) there has been no WNV activity detected in Manitoba (Figure 1). - Culex tarsalis activity increased during Week 28, with mosquitoes collected from all but one of the 29 sentinel communities spread across all four southern Manitoba Health Regions (Table 1 & 2; Figure 2).
+Numbers increased most notably in the Southern Health Region. - For a listing of CDC surveillance weeks and corresponding dates for the 2016 please see Appendix 1.